Jalen Brunson: First All-Star and All-NBA appearances (2023–2024)

-Clutch Player of the Year (2024–2025)
+Clutch Player of the Year and Eastern Conference finalist (2024–2025)

 On July 12, 2024, two years to the day of his signing with New York, Brunson signed a four-year, $156.5 million contract extension through the 2028–29 season.
 He would have been eligible for a five-year, $256 million contract in 2025 offseason, but he opted to take less in order to help the team have more flexibity to make future moves.
+A few months later, the Knicks traded for Karl-Anthony Towns.

 On August 6, the Knicks named Brunson as the 36th captain in franchise history.
 Brunson earned conference player of the week on December 2.
 On December 28, Brunson posted 55 points, 42 of which came in the second half or later, including nine in overtime in a 136–132 overtime victory over the Washington Wizards.
 On January 25, 2025, Brunson was named as an Eastern Conference starter for the 2025 NBA All-Star Game.
+Brunson again earned conference player of the week honors on March 3 for leading the Knicks to a 3–0 record.
 On April 23, Brunson was named the NBA Clutch Player of the Year; during clutch situations (Note: defined by the NBA as any possessions in the last five minutes of the fourth quarter or overtime when the score differential is five points or less) in the regular season, he led the league in made field goals (52), and ranked second in total points (156) and third in total assists (28).
 In the same situations, he also shot 51.5% from the field, 84.0% from the free throw line and averaged a league-best 5.6 points per game.
 Brunson finished 10th in MVP Award voting and was named to the All-NBA Second Team for the second-straight year.